outsidedav/swift/backend/serverless.md

 ### Reduced Cost

 Outsourcing the time and monetary cost that is associated with system administration, reduces the overall cost that is associated with traditional backend servers.
-Additionally, {{site.data.keyword.openwhisk_short}} is different from traditional computing technologies because you pay only for the time your code takes to satisfy requests, rounded up to the nearest 100ms.
-Meaning that you could see considerable cost savings relative to other technologies like VMs and containers, which are not likely to be 100% utilized and take up memory on your cloud provider's system.
+Additionally, {{site.data.keyword.openwhisk_short}} is different from traditional computing technologies because you pay only for the time your code takes to satisfy requests, rounded up to the nearest 100 ms. Considerable cost savings are possible relative to other technologies like VMs and containers, which are not likely to be 100% utilized, and take up memory on your cloud provider's system.

 ### High availability and scalability